nolenroyalty/itp-mediapipe-examples/README.md

 You can also "remix" this directly on glitch if you have an account and edit the files yourself!
 Either in the browser (just click on a file and change it) or, if you prefer to work locally, you can pull down the files by hitting `Tools` at the bottom and choosing one of the export options.

-Sorry, I don't have time to write more right now.
-Hope you're enjoying the workshop.
+Hope you enjoy the workshop!